patternfly/training-scenarios/html-css/layouts/step2-instructions.md

-The level layout is designed to distribute space between children evenly and center them on the x-axis.
-By default the children are placed horizontally and wrap responsively.
+The level layout distributes space between children evenly and center them on the x-axis.
+By default, the children are placed horizontally and wrap responsively.

 In this step, layout the title and button horizontally.